 FICA taxes are Medicare and Social Security taxes and they are withheld at rates of 1.45% and 6.2% of your wages, respectively.
-Your employer matches these contributions so the total rates are doubled.
+Your employer matches these contributions so the total FICA contributions are double what you pay.
 If you are self-employed, you are responsible for paying the full 2.9% in Medicare taxes and 12.4% in Social Security taxes yourself.
+Luckily, there is a deduction to help you pay this high self-employment tax.
 Additionally, any wages you earn in excess of $200,000 is subject to a 0.9% Medicare surtax.
 Employers do not match the Medicare surtax.

-How much you pay in federal income taxes is dependent on several factors including your marital status, how many allowances you are claiming and if you want additional tax withheld from your paycheck.
-Your employer withholds taxes based on what you indicated about the previous factors on your W-4 form.
+How much you pay in federal income taxes depends on several factors, including your marital status, how many allowances you claim and if you want additional tax withheld from your paycheck.
+Your employer withholds taxes based on what you indicated about these factors on your W-4 form.
 You have to fill out a new W-4 every time to start new employment or if you want to make any changes.
 Your salary also determines how much you pay out in federal taxes.

 The size of your paycheck is also affected by your pay frequency.
 If you get paid biweekly, your checks will be smaller than if you get paid monthly.
-A bigger check might sound preferable but keep in mind that you’re going twice as long between getting paid so you may have to budget more precisely to ensure that you don’t run out of money halfway through the month.
+You ultimately make the same amount of money, assuming you have the same salary, but it may change how you budget your expenses each month.